zlatanvasovic/hackwork/README.md

 I only accept issues that are bug reports or feature requests.
 Bugs must be isolated and reproducible problems that I can fix within the Hackwork core.
-It may not be reproducible 100% of the time, but if you can provide proof, we'll look into it.
-We can't fix errors with your web server, but we can help.
+It may not be reproducible 100% of the time, but if you can provide proof, I'll look into it.
+I can't fix errors with your web server, but I can help.
 Please read the following guidelines before opening any issue.

 * **Search for existing issues.** To be honest, it's painful to go through a